Asadalk/Socket_Programming/README.md

-## Maze Escape Game

-### Introduction
-Maze Escape is a text-based game where you navigate through a maze-like grid to reach the end point.
-The game consists of multiple levels, each with increasing difficulty.

-### Features
-- Randomly generated maze-like grids for each level.
-- Obstacles and pitfalls scattered throughout the grid to challenge the player.
-- Simple controls for movement: Up (8), Down (2), Left (4), Right (6).
-- Clear rules and instructions provided at the start of the game.

-### How to Play
-1. Compile and run the `version.c` file using a C compiler.
-2. Follow the on-screen instructions to navigate through the maze.
-3. Use the controls to move the player character ('P') towards the exit ('E').
-4. Avoid obstacles ('X') and pitfalls ('*') to prevent losing the game.
-5. Reach the end point to progress to the next level.

-### Controls
-- Enter `0` to display the game rules.
-- Use `2`, `4`, `6`, `8` to move the player character: Down, Left, Right, Up respectively.
-- At the end of each level, enter `Y` to progress to the next level or any other key to quit.
-- If you lose strictly before level 5 then you to restart the game from level 1 or in other cases you will get chance to continue game from level 5.

-### Game Progression
-- The game consists of multiple levels, each with a unique randomly generated maze.
-- As you progress through levels, the difficulty increases with more obstacles and pitfalls.
-- Win the end of level 7 to win the game and become the ultimate maze escape champion!

-### Requirements
-- C Compiler (GCC recommended)
-- Standard C Libraries: `stdio.h`, `stdlib.h`, `time.h`

-### Author
-Created by Asadullah Faisal(Faizal)

-### Acknowledgments
-Inspired by maze games and programming challenges.
+## Maze Escape Game Readme

+### Game Overview:

+The Maze Escape Game is an exciting adventure where players navigate through a maze to reach the end point while avoiding obstacles and traps.
+Players start from the initial position and must find a way to the last position on the game board.
+If they encounter traps or fail to reach the end, they have options to restart the game from the beginning or continue from a specific level.

+### Game Rules:

+- Players are placed at the 1st position on the game board and must reach the last position to win.
+- If a player loses before reaching level 5, they must restart the game from level 1.
+- If a player loses at level 5 or beyond, they can restart the game from level 5.
+- Players can move in four directions: Up, Down, Left, and Right.
+- Players should avoid obstacles ('X') and traps ('*') on the game board.
+- To move, players need to input the following keys:
+  - 'w' or 'W' to move Up
+  - 's' or 'S' to move Down
+  - 'a' or 'A' to move Left
+  - 'd' or 'D' to move Right

+### Game Mechanics:

+- The game board is a 16x16 grid.
+- The player ('P') starts at position (0, 0) and must reach position (15, 15) to win.
+- Obstacles ('X') are randomly placed on the game board to add challenge.
+- Traps ('*') are also placed randomly, and if a player steps on a trap, they might lose the game depending on the level.
+- Players can move one step at a time and must make strategic decisions to avoid obstacles and traps.
+- The game offers multiple levels, and each level increases in difficulty.
+- Players have the option to restart the game from level 1 or level 5 if they lose.

+### Game Implementation:

+- The game is implemented in C language.
+- The `makeboard` function initializes the game board with obstacles, traps, player position, and end point.
+- Players can input their moves, and the `movement` function handles player movement and validates input.
+- The `isValidPath` function checks if there is a valid path to reach the end point.
+- Players receive feedback on their moves and game progress.
+- The game continues until the player reaches the end, encounters a trap, or completes all levels.

+### Running the Game:

+- Compile the source code using a C compiler.
+- Run the executable file to start the game.
+- Follow the on-screen instructions to play the game.
+- Enjoy the challenge of navigating through the maze and reaching the end!

+### Additional Notes:

+- Players can explore different strategies to find the optimal path through the maze.
+- The game offers a blend of strategy, problem-solving, and entertainment.
+- Players can compete with friends to see who can complete all levels with the fewest moves.

+### Have Fun Playing!

+Enjoy the Maze Escape Game and challenge yourself to conquer all levels.
+Good luck, and may your escape be swift and successful!